wilsonmar/wilsonmar.github.io/_posts/2018-08-22-salesforce-data.md

 * <a target="_blank" href="https://trailhead.salesforce.com/en/modules/lex_implementation_data_management">Data Management</a> +550 Learn how to import and export data in Salesforce.

 * <a target="_blank" href="https://trailhead.salesforce.com/en/modules/salesforceiq-to-sales-cloud-setup">SalesforceIQ to Sales Cloud Setup</a> +1000 to optimize your new Sales Cloud org for your growing business.

-* <a target="_blank" href="https://trailhead.salesforce.com/en/modules/data_quality">Data Quality</a> +700 to discover strategies for assessing and improving the quality of your data in Salesforce.

 * <a target="_blank" href="https://trailhead.salesforce.com/en/modules/data_modeling">Data Modeling</a> +1500 to give your data structure with objects, fields, and relationships.